 Some more thoughts and observations from Thursday's game:

 On defense, the Rams showed a lot of a three-down-linemen look with three linebackers and five defensive backs.
+In fact, they played it exclusively.
 Even with backups in, coordinator Gregg Williams was OK with showing a few blitzes.
 On offense, they spent a lot of time with two tight ends in the game, with little in the way of pre-snap motion or movement.